-The upcoming Windows 11 release has once again sparked the age-old debate of which Windows version is superior.
-Of course, many people claim that Windows 7 is the best Windows ever and has the best performance.
-But is Windows 7 still good for gaming?
+The upcoming Windows 11 release has once again sparked the age-old debate about which version is superior.
+Of course, many people claim that Windows 7 is the best version ever and has the best performance.
+But is it still good for gaming?

-Overall, Windows 7 is still good for gaming, but newer versions of Windows still perform slightly better.
+Windows 7 is still good for gaming, but newer versions perform slightly better.
 The main difference is due to better software optimization.
 Games use more RAM and have more micro stutters on Windows 7.
-Also, some games won’t run on Windows 7 at all.
+Also, some games won’t run on it at all.

-Read on to learn more about gaming and general computer use on Windows 7 and see how it stacks up against Windows 10.
-Then, let’s get started so that you can get back to your gaming.
+Learn more about gaming and general computer use on Windows 7 and see how it stacks up against Windows 10.
+Then, let’s get started so you can return to your gaming.

-Windows 7 is enough for gaming, especially if you prefer to play older games.
-Many old games experience compatibility issues on Windows 10.
-However, some newer games won’t run on Windows 7, and DirectX 12 support is limited.
+Windows 7 is enough for gaming, especially if you prefer older games.
+Many old games experience compatibility issues on 10.
+However, some newer games won’t run on 7, and DirectX 12 support is limited.

-Whatever your reason might be, you’re here and are wondering if you can play the latest games on Windows 7.
+Whatever your reason, you’re here and wondering if you can play the latest games on Windows 7.

-But Windows 7 is still better than Windows 8 and 8.1 for gaming.
-A good example is that RTX 3000 series cards have driver support only for Windows 7 and 10.
+But Windows 7 is still better than 8 and 8.1 for gaming.
+A good example is that RTX 3000 series cards only have Windows 7 and 10 driver support.
 So, that means you can enjoy some of the most powerful graphics cards in the world on Windows 7.
 In addition, you won’t experience a lack of driver support, meaning your graphics card will run as intended.